TobikoData/sqlmesh/docs/comparisons.md

 ```

 #### Data leakage
 dbt does not check whether the data inserted into an incremental table should be there or not.
-This can lead to problems or consistency issues, such as late-arriving data overriding past partitions.
+This can lead to problems and consistency issues, such as late-arriving data overriding past partitions.
 These problems are called "data leakage."

-SQLMesh wraps all queries in a subquery with a time filter under the hood to enforce that the data inserted for a particular batch is as expected.
+SQLMesh wraps all queries in a subquery with a time filter under the hood to enforce that the data inserted for a particular batch is as expected and reproducible everytime.

 In addition, dbt only supports the 'insert/overwrite' incremental load pattern for systems that natively support it.
-SQLMesh enables 'insert/overwrite' on any system, because it is the most robust approach to incremental loading.
-'Append' pipelines risk data inaccuracy in the variety of scenarios where your pipelines may run more than once for a given date.
+SQLMesh enables 'insert/overwrite' on any system, because it is the most robust approach to incremental loading, while 'Append' pipelines risk data inaccuracy in the variety of scenarios where your pipelines may run more than once for a given date.

 This example shows the time filtering subquery SQLMesh applies to all queries as a guard against data leakage:
 ```sql